 - acknowledged student associations may submit proposals to the Student Council.

 As mentioned, all students regularly enrolled in a Bachelor or Master programme at USI are automatically part of the Corporation.
 As members of the Corporation they have the right to:

 - elect whoever leads the Corporation, i.e. the Student Council;

 - run for the leadership of the Corporation, i.e. for the Student Council;

-- trigger direct democracy, i.e. launch and support Initiatives and Referendums;
+- trigger "direct democracy", i.e. launch and support Student Initiatives and Student Referendums;

 - freely submit ideas to the Student Council;